-Highest & best use of surplus assets
+Highest and best use of surplus assets

-These surplus assets are made up of several (18) areas of land which are presently in the process of being reviewed or being developed for their highest and best use.
-Some sites are held because of the lack of being able to accommodate the land at its highest and best use i.e. due to the present national economy, public sector funding reductions or local environment and market conditions; others because of pending decisions or resources.
+These surplus assets are made up of 17 areas of land and 2 properties (2015/16 18 areas of land) which are presently in the process of being reviewed or being developed for their highest and best use.
+Some sites are held because of the lack of being able to accommodate them at their highest and best use i.e. due to the present national economy, public sector funding reductions or local environment and market conditions; others because of pending decisions or resources.